Today I want to share some ways your women’s ministry can get involved with Operation Christmas Child.

 There are 8 processing center in the United States.
 Consider a “road trip” if there’s one within driving distance.
 You’ll usually need to sign up in advance to secure your spots.
 For more information click here.

 7. Pray for OCC.

 Pray for the children that will receive boxes, the OCC volunteers, the transportation of the boxes.
-You can even join the OCC Prayer Network.

 8. Organize a year-long collection of OCC items at your church.